att/rcloud/doc/1.8/guidoc/doc.md

 ## 17. RStudio Shiny Support

-RCloud contains preliminary support for the [RStudio Shiny web application framework](http://shiny.rstudio.com) via the rcloud.shiny package. rcloud.shiny emulates a network connection to run Shiny on an RCloud server and client instead of a Shiny server.
-Basic functionality is supported.
-Shiny extensions are not yet supported.
+RCloud is 100% compatible with the [RStudio Shiny web application framework](http://shiny.rstudio.com) via the rcloud.shiny package. rcloud.shiny emulates a network connection to run Shiny on an RCloud server and client instead of a Shiny server.

 Although comprehensive documentation of rcloud.shiny is beyond the scope of this document, the implementation is simple enough to get many users already familiar with Shiny started.